biodash/biodash.github.io/content/codeclub/S02E08_multiple_plots/index.md

 2.)
 You have a series of different plots that all address some related question, maybe each in a slightly different way, and you want to present them all in one figure.

-We'll take a couple approaches during today's session to deal with these two scenarios.
-First, we'll look at some *ggplot* functions like `facet_wrap()` and `facet_grid()` that allow us to easily deal with scenario 1.
-Then we'll try a separate package, *patchwork*, that provides one good option for scenario 2.
+We'll take a couple approaches during this and next week's sessions to deal with these two scenarios.
+Today we'll look at some *ggplot* functions like `facet_wrap()` and `facet_grid()` that allow us to easily deal with scenario 1.
+Then in the next session we'll try a separate package, *patchwork*, that offers one good option for scenario 2.

 Like in previous sessions, we'll use some packages from the *tidyverse* and also the *palmerpenguins* dataset.
 If you haven't installed either of those yet, you can do so with the following commands.
 If you installed them previously, you can just run the latter of the commands ([`library()`](https://rdrr.io/r/base/library.html)) to load them for the current session.